snipcart/hugo-cloudcannon-snipcart/README.md

 # Hugo Tutorial: How to Build a Fast Static E-Commerce Site

-In this tutorial, we created a simple e-commerce site with Hugo and connected it to CloudCannon
+In this tutorial, we'll created a simple static e-commerce site with Hugo and connected it to CloudCannon

 Technical steps: